 Noun Gazette, for example, use action verbs combined with first-person pronoun to create a friendly vibe in their email, which a user, most likely, will find endearing.

-Unbounce also decided that the best call to action buttons on their website should have a first-person text, and not out of nothing.
+Unbounce also decided that the best call to action buttons on their website should have a first-person text, and not for nothing.
 The company has held a test and seen 90% increase in click-through rates after changing a standard text to a first-person one.

 Call to action design tips